awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. Choose **Execute shell** or **Execute Windows batch command** \(depending on your operating system\)\.

-1. In the **Command** box, execute an AWS CLI command like the following:
+1. In the **Command** box, run an AWS CLI command like the following:

    ```
    aws --region the region of your source AMI ssm start-automation-execution --document-name your document name --parameters parameters for the document